Skip to main content

 Batch Processing

 The power of batch processing lets you apply the same corrections to a batch of images with a common capture source, camera settings, lighting conditions, or any common issue that can be fixed in a semi-automated fashion.
 If you don't have the time or expertise to find the optimal parameters, you can leverage AI power using the --model option.
-This will correct each image with an individual RGB curve, fully automatic, correcting color casts, bad exposure, or white balance settings on the fly.
+This will correct each image with individual RGB curves, fully automatic, correcting color casts, bad exposure, or white balance settings on the fly.

 This leaves you with defining input and output files and paths.
 AutoLevels gives you three ways to do that.